Michael-Free/DomainSwitchOver/README.md

 `JoinDomain.exe` will run, join the domain and restart the computer again.
 If it doesn't kick in - try logging into each machine as the Local Administrator and it should start executing.

 ## Step 6 - Ask for a raise
-congrats! you've saved yourself from having to drive out to a bajillion remote locations and manually switch over each computer.
-You've saved yourself a bunch of headaches.
-You've also saved your organization a bunch of time and money.
-Thank me later.
+Congrats!
+You've saved yourself from having to drive out to a bajillion remote locations and manually switch over each computer.

+You've saved yourself a bunch of headaches... and you've also saved your organization a bunch of time and money.

+Thank me later (coffee is always welcome).